JHU-PL-Lab/www-fpse/specification-test.md

 #### How the tests run
 * The above `tests.ml` file is just defining an executable, like `cloc.ml/exe` on HW2
 * Build and run the executable to run the tests
-* `dune test` is just a shorthand for building the tests
-* Here is the dune build file for the simple set for example:
+* Here is the dune build file for the simple set tests for example:

 ```scheme
 (executable